sanskagarwal/sabre/README.md

 ### Installing

 A step by step series to get a development env running.
-Note: Will not work on windows.
+Note: It will not work on windows.

 1. Install NPM packages